iamseeley/ts-www/content/page/index.md

 ---
 title: Home
-description: Post 1 this is.
+description: Thomas Seeley's personal website.
 ---

 ## Hi, I'm [Thomas](/about) and this is my corner of the internet.